Ingredients

 -

 Sauté green onions in olive oil until soft, 1–2 minutes.
 Add greens and cook until wilted.
 Season and let cool.
-In a bowl, combine greens mixture with ricotta, Parmesan, and lemon zest.
+In food processor, combine greens mixture with ricotta, Parmesan, and lemon zest.
 Adjust seasoning.

 Make the Pasta